 HOW TO JOIN:

-Just show up!
+You can just show up, but if you know you are coming ahead if time, please send an email with the subject “Kalimbascope” to firstname.lastname@example.org.
 Specially fabricated kalimbas will be distributed on loan for the first twenty-five participants to arrive, or bring your own thumb piano, chime, hand bell or similar instrument to join in.

 ABOUT THE ARTISTS:

 Composer J.C.
 King’s mutations of conceptual songwriting are focused in creating intimate public experiences that foster a shared memory of the magical and absurd.
 His recent works include Bells/Door (public participatory concert), collaborations with choreographer Mira Cook and abstract folk theater project AAware.
 With long time torch song ensemble Hello Lovers on hiatus, Mr. King is currently training, preparing and performing music in new directions.